 #3 | It’s Available Medically

-What we mean here is that in a lot of states that offer medical cannabis, smokeable flower isn’t allowed.
-Rather, qualified patients are subject to inhaling their meds through the use of vaporizers – and in many instances, these meds come in the form of therapeutic CBD vape oils.
+What we mean here is that in a lot of states that offer medical cannabis, smokeable flower is still illegal.
+Qualified patients are subject to inhaling their meds through the use of vaporizers – and most times, these meds come in the form of therapeutic CBD vape oils.

-Many of these oils have been extracted to contain full-spectrum CBD and virtually zero THC, which means you get nearly all of the health benefits of cannabis, without any of the stereotypical high.
+Many of these oils contain full-spectrum CBD and virtually zero THC, which means you get nearly all the health benefits of cannabis, with none of the stereotypical high.
 If using weed for medical purposes has always been a goal of yours but you want to maintain a steady, normal lifestyle, this is no doubt a massive benefit of CBD vape oil.